Blendify/blender-manual/trunk/blender_docs/manual/physics/rigid_body/constraints/introduction.rst

 The quickest way to constrain two objects is to select both and click the *Connect* button in :menuselection:`Object --> Rigid Body`.
-This creates a new *Empty* object (named "Constraint") with a physics constraint already attached and pointing at the two selected objects.
+This creates a new empty object (named "Constraint") with a physics constraint already attached and pointing at the two selected objects.